 Why are buyer personas important?

-When choosing a product or service, people naturally look to companies they know and trust.
+When choosing a product or service, people naturally gravitate toward companies they know and trust.
 The best way to build trust is to show genuine understanding and concern for the other person — in this case, your customers.

-Earning your customers' trust as a business requires a subtle, yet important change in the way you present yourself.
-Show your potential customers that you understand them by responding exactly to their needs and wants.
+Earning your customers' trust as a business requires a subtle, but important, shift in how you present yourself.
+Show your potential customers that you understand them by meeting their exact needs and wants.
 Indeed, creating buyer personas and using them to guide your business helps you stay focused on the needs of your customer base.
-That's when they'll be open to exploring what you have to offer.
+This is when they will be open to exploring what you have to offer them.

 By defining the needs of your ideal customers, marketing personas allow you to use your time and energy more effectively and ultimately create better products and services .
 They also allow you:

-· Create optimized content such as email campaigns and blog posts;
+· Create optimized content such as email campaigns and blog articles;

-· To develop efficient and well-aligned products according to the needs of your customers.
+· To develop effective and well-aligned products according to the needs of your customers.

-At Bofu, we help our clients craft the right messages for the right audience.
+At Bofu, we help our clients write the right messages for the right audience.
 Do you have questions about buyer personas or want to start a successful marketing campaign?

 Discover our digital marketing strategy process and its components